4 Days in Key West, Florida: Travel Guide

 Best Restaurants in Key West

-Key West is full of fun restaurants, but here are the best restaurants in Key West in 2025.
+The town is full of fun restaurants, but here are the best restaurants in Key West in 2025!

 Dinner -

-Bel Mare Restaurant (pictured on right) - If you’re looking for high end restaurants in Key West, Bel Mare is one of the best upscale restaurants Key West has to offer!
-It’s also waterfront with many windows, making it one of the best Key West restaurants for sunset on the water as well
+Bel Mare Restaurant (pictured on right) - If you’re looking for a high-end dinner, Bel Mare is one of the best upscale restaurants Key West has to offer!
+It’s also waterfront with many windows, making it one of the best restaurants for sunset as well

-A&B Lobster House - Make a reservation here if you’re looking for the best restaurant in Key West for seafood!
-A&B Lobster House is also one of the most popular options for the best fancy restaurants Key West has
+A&B Lobster House - Make a reservation here if you’re looking for the best restaurant for seafood in Key West!
+A&B Lobster House is also one of the best fancy restaurants

 Southernmost Beach Café - Stop here for some of the best cocktails in Key West and an incredible view of the sunset!
-Watching the sunset from the southernmost part of the USA was one of my favorite parts of my Key West vacation and is definitely #1 on my list for what to do in Key West for a day!
+Watching the sunset from the southernmost part of the USA was one of my favorite parts of my vacation and is definitely #1 on my list of what to do in Key West for a day!

 Sunset Pier (pictured on left) - definitely one of the best Key West bars on the water for sunset (more details below under “Things to Do in Key West”)